healtheta/wFireWall/README.md

 # Introduction
-So, I had this discussion with a former Collegue of mine, He was interested in using Machine learning and Artificial Intelligence to build a add-on to his existing SMSC platform.
+So, I had this discussion with a former collegue of mine, He was interested in using Machine learning and Artificial Intelligence to build a add-on to his existing SMSC platform.
 The add-on is supposed to work as a SMS firewall which could dynamically enforce rules and policies on SMSC to facilitate various purposes.

 ## Features
 Typically an SMS firewall shall have following properties in-built within it's scope to enable and serve it's purpose.
 Those are
 - **Spamming-Resistance** : A system which could block unsolicited SMS messages to a subscriber
 - **Flooding-Resistance** : The system should be able to block large amount of messages to various destinations
-- **Spoofing-Resistance**:  Stop using the SMS client to send manupilated messages.
+- **Spoofing-Resistance**:  System should be able to block using the SMS client to send manupilated messages.

 I agree, apart from above there are many other features that a typical SMSC firewall could support. but as of now Let's stop here and focus on the main focus of this module;